- Opening a youth bank account with chequing and savings features can show kids how saving and spending coexist.

 Reward kids for good grades, similarly to a bonus

-School and employment truly teach many of the same principles.
-For this reason, you can use good grades as a way for your child to earn a bonus payment from you.
-This will help your child understand that a little extra dedication can pay off, similarly to a bonus at a job.
+School and employment teach many of the same principles.
+For this reason, you can use good grades as a way for your child to earn a bonus payment from you and can help them understand that a little extra dedication can pay off, similarly to a bonus at a job.

 Help kids spend money wisely